 Students are issued one key to their residence at move-in.
 Students are responsible for the key issued to them, and for keeping their residential space locked.
 Students may not duplicate the key or give the key to another person.
 Students must return the key to the Office of Residential Living at the time of departure from the room or campus.
 Failure to return a key at move-out or as a result of a room change results in a $200 non-returned key fee

 Students are responsible for reporting and paying for lost keys.
-To report a lost key, students submit a request in the Office of Residential Living, Harbin Hall 100.
+To report a lost key, students submit a request in Hoya Housing.
 A temporary key is issued while the lock change is being processed.
+The temporary key needs to be picked up by the student in the Harbin Key Room, Harbin Hall 104.

-A student who has misplaced a key has the option to request a 24-hour loaner key from the Office of Residential Living.
-The student has until 5 PM the next business day to both show their assigned room key and return the loaner key to the Office of Residential Living or request a lock change.
+A student who has misplaced a key has the option to request a 24-hour loaner key from the Harbin Key Room.
+The student has until 5 PM the next business day to both show their assigned room key and return the loaner key to the Harbin Key Room or request a lock change.
 If the student does not return the room key, Residential Living staff processes a lock change.
 Lock change fees will be assessed to the student’s account.

 Lock change fees include parts (the core and the number of keys that need to be cut) and labor charges assessed when the lock change request has been processed.
 Students who request a lock change will be assessed the following charge on their student account: